Trisna22/shellcode_practice/exit_shellcode/README.md

 	(*ret) = (int)shellcode;
 }
 ```

-The problem is, that this code contains zero's, and in a buffer it gets strings terminated.
+The problem is, that this code contains zero's, and in a buffer it gets string terminated.

 Using "xor ebx,ebx" to make sure that ebx is zero, because